Mike-Teuten/my_codeCamp_files_challenge1/MikeTeutenREADME.md

 # My README file.

-This repo has been set up in order to rewrite the code on the supplied webpage.
+This repo has been set up in order to refactor the code on the supplied webpage.

+# TO DO

+# CSS
+    - Add var section to Root and include all useful variables.
+    - Concatinate all duplicated CSS blocks and use variables.

+# HTML
+    - Add title to <head>.